 The ACLU of Utah is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 We believe that having a board, staff, and volunteer base with diverse personal and professional backgrounds and lived experience enhances our ability to meet our mission and creates an environment where all members of our community can thrive.
 We strongly encourage and greatly value applications from women, people of color, immigrants, persons with disabilities, members of the LGBTQ community, those who have been formerly incarcerated, and other underrepresented and historically marginalized groups.

-- Provide support to legislative efforts to maintain and expand immigrants’ and refugees’ rights in Utah;
+• Provide support to legislative and policy efforts to maintain and expand immigrants’ and refugees’ rights in Utah;

-- Engage with and alongside coalition partners conducting immigrants’ and refugees’ rights work;
+• Engage with and alongside various community and coalition partners conducting immigrants’ and refugees’ rights work;

-- Develop strategies to educate and empower identified populations in need of immigrants’ and refugees’ rights information, including in multiple languages;
+• Help develop strategies to educate and empower identified populations in need of immigrants’ and refugees’ rights information;

 Qualified candidates will have: